 Rest is a weapon; sleep deprivation decreases productivity in the office, and on the field.
 More than 1 out of every 3 Americans doesn’t get enough sleep .

 A study by Gradisar et al. (2013) found that a significant portion of adolescents (67%), young adults (67%), middle adults (65%), and older adults (58%) reported not getting enough sleep to function properly .
-And, 2 out of every 3 athletes are even more prone to sleep deprivation, since athletes tend to have more difficulty falling and staying asleep than the average person.
-[3, 4] Because lack of sleep drastically decreases athletic performance, exercisers and athletes need to be particularly mindful of their sleep habits [5-7].
+Two out of every three athletes have trouble getting recommended amounts of sleep; since athletes tend to have more difficulty falling and staying asleep compared with the average person, athletes are even more prone to sleep deprivation [3, 4].
+Because lack of sleep drastically decreases athletic performance, exercisers and athletes need to be particularly mindful of their sleep habits [5-7].
 The importance of a solid night’s sleep, athlete or not, cannot be overstated.
-These 5 simple tips to improve sleep will increase your productivity:
+Use these 5 simple tips to improve your sleep:

 1. Caffeine Control

 As little as 200mg of caffeine (equivalent to a double espresso) 3 hours before bed can disrupt sleep by interfering with circadian rhythms [9,10].
-It’s becoming clear that even heavy caffeine intake during the daytime may result in sleep disturbance at night [10-14].
-The interplay between heavy daytime caffeine consumption and disturbed sleep can turn into a vicious cycle: Disturbed sleep can lead to daytime sleepiness, which may cause heavy caffeine consumption during the day, coming full circle to disturbed sleep, once again, at night .
+It’s becoming clear that heavy caffeine intake, even just during the daytime, may result in sleep disturbance at night [10-14].
+The interplay between heavy daytime caffeine consumption and disturbed sleep can turn into a vicious cycle: Disturbed sleep can lead to daytime sleepiness, which may cause heavy caffeine consumption the following day, coming full circle to disturbed sleep, once again, at night .
 If you’re having trouble sleeping and consume substantial amounts of caffeine, it may be wise to take a hard look at the timing and quantity of your caffeine intake.

 2. Lay Off the Nicotine